Superheterodyne receiver

 A superheterodyne receiver, often shortened to superhet, is a type of radio receiver that uses frequency mixing to convert a received signal to a fixed intermediate frequency (IF) which can be more conveniently processed than the original carrier frequency.
-It was long believed to have been invented by US engineer Edwin Armstrong, but after some controversy the earliest patent for the invention is now credited to French radio engineer and radio manufacturer Lucien Lévy.
-Virtually all modern radio receivers use the superheterodyne principle; except software-defined radios, which use direct sampling.
+Edwin Howard Armstrong developed the concept, though Lucien Lévy, Walter Schottky, Henry Round, and John Renshaw Carson worked along the same lines.
+Superheterodyne receiver systems are still a modern feature, and can be used for other modes than AM.